Loans For Nonprofits: Why Nonprofits Can’t (Usually) Get Business Loans & How To Get Your Nonprofit Financing Anyway

 - Proof of collateral

-Has your nonprofit been successful in obtaining financing?
+Have you been successful in obtaining nonprofit financing?
 Have a favorite nonprofit lender?
 Sound off in the comments!